 Mfg: This column is for starting Surface Speed and Chipload, usually taken from the Manufacturer, hence the “Mfg” row name.
 G-Wizard has excellent defaults if you don’t fill in the values in this row.
 In fact, the only good reason to fill them in is if you’re using premium cutters and need every last ounce of performance from them.
 Otherwise, take it easy and just use G-Wizard’s defaults.
 You won’t break your tools with the defaults, honest.

-Limits: This row tells you both the limits of your machine in the leftmost column, but also a bunch of live statistics on the actual cut.
+Info: This row tells you a bunch of live statistics on the actual cut.
 This includes the actual Surface Speed and Chipload as well as the Adjusted Chipload for this cut.
 Why are these numbers different than the Surface Speed and Chipload in the Mfg row?
 It’s because these numbers are adjusted for cut conditions.
-If we are cutting super deep, it’s harder to get rid of the chips, so we need to reduce the Surface Speed and Chipload from theoretical maximums to account for them more difficult cut.
+If we are cutting super deep, it’s harder to get rid of the chips, so we need to reduce the Surface Speed and Chipload from theoretical maximums to account for the more difficult cut.
 You can override G-Wizard’s calculations, but unless you’re an advanced user who knows just what they’re doing, it isn’t recommended.
 The “Adj.
 Chipload” is a further adjustment for something called “Chip Thinning” that we’ll cover in Lesson 3.

 The bottom line is you don’t have to worry about Surface Speed or Chipload when you’re using G-Wizard.
 It has smart defaults and it adjusts them according to cut conditions.
 If you really want the maximum performance from your cutters for production reasons, G-Wizard can accept that information and further refine it for even better results.
 We’ll explain how that works in a future Lesson.

 Good news: we offer a free 30-day trial.
 You really should take advantage of it!